Davidbaloco7/Davidbaloco7.github.io/README.md

 ## In this website

 In this web place you will find a list of my skills and the projects I have worked on and I am proud of.
-I hope you enjoy!!!
+I hope you enjoy :grey_exclamation:  :grey_exclamation:

 # What I know